 The History of Political Correctness.
 Where Does the Term PC Come From?

-While we can trace the debate over tolerance back past the Greeks and the realist vs. idealist debate and then forward to works like Locke’s a Letter About Tolerance, the usage of the term politically correct (PC) in America is from a 1793 Supreme Court Case Chisholm v.
-Georgia (see below).
+To the degree that PC and tolerance share roots, one should note that we can trace the debate over tolerance back past the Greeks and the realist vs. idealist debate, and then forward to works like Locke’s a Letter About Tolerance.

-Later, during the World Wars, the term picked up steam again as a comment on the Red Scare and Communism (as a way to both denote the politically correct tendencies of Marxism).
+For example, during the World Wars, the term politically correct picked up steam again as a comment on the Red Scare and Communism (as a way to denote the extreme social liberal / progressive tendencies of some communist and socialist movements).

-Finally, it was revived in the 80’s as the American political parties began to polarize and TV and other media began to play a larger role in political influence.
-This time it came with fear that social liberalism is actually “cultural Marxism” in progressive clothing (here we can say it was part of the the right-wing strategy against progressivism I denote as “the Sixth Party Strategy“).
+Then, the usage of the term Politically Correct was revived in the 80’s as the American political parties began to polarize and TV and other media began to play a larger role in political influence.
+This time it came with fear that the social liberal ideals found in some forms of PC are actually just a guise for pushing “cultural Marxism” on the culture (“cultural Marxism” is a term used by critics to paint some progressive ideals of equality, multiculturalism, and internationalism in a bad light).

 DID THE SOVIETS COME UP WITH THE TERM POLITICALLY CORRECT?
 Lenin, Stalin, the Soviets, etc are often credited with coming up with terms like Politically Correct and Useful Idiot (see this article and this one).
-However, it is questionable if these terms truly came from what we today call Russia.
+However, it is questionable if these terms truly came from what we today call Russia… and meanwhile it is certain that concepts like tolerance and respect as they relate to groups in society did not come from Soviet Russia.
 Russia obviously has a long history of utilizing social tactics in international games of political influence, but it doesn’t mean they coined every idea or term.
-They certainly exploited the concept, but if they truly originated the term (or the term in its modern sense) I have never found any solid proof.
+They certainly exploited the concept, using progressive values as a means to create an authoritarian state, but if they truly originated the term (or the term in its modern sense) I have never found any solid proof.
 If you have proof of the origin of PC beyond what we present, stick a citation in the comments below and we will be happy to research.
 So far i’ve seen lots of claims about Russia, but far less proof.
 Certainly Locke’s letters and the Supreme Court Case noted precede Soviet Russia.

 CAN ONLY THE LEFT BE SUBJECT TO THE ILLS OF PC?
 It is a myth that only leftist can be the target of psychological warfare related to exploiting a person’s good traits or that only the left can be PC (see patriotically correct for example).
 Yes, it is educated social liberals that tend to have their emotion of empathy exploited by tacticians, but the right-wing has their emotions related to fear, ego, and nationalism exploited just as easily.
 Both the left and right can be compromised in terms of PC, Useful idiot, or any other tactic (if not why would do we have left-wing and right-wing media instead of just information media in any country?).
 “Oh, dear!”, you say.
 Why, yes, that does make things complex.
 Here is a good first step to counteracting the mentalism: Don’t let shady counterfeit information sway your politics to the point where you divide against your countrymen and state.
 As, that is the point of the social tactics related to PC, useful idiot, and oh dearism in the first place.
 It isn’t lefties who are subject to this junk, it is liberals of all kinds (as they have the freedom to speak and act unwisely).
 America is a liberal nation, and the west is mostly liberal, other nations favor a more autocratic stance.